-Court Orders submitted to the Court Order mailbox will be dealt with as a priority due to the judicial time frames set by the Court.
+Court orders submitted to ACRO will be dealt with as a priority due to the judicial timeframes set by the court.
 These will be processed under the current terms, relying on third countries to process the request and provide the appropriate response.
-Many countries are experiencing difficulties due to the coronavirus and are prioritising different functions within their organisation.
-Response times may therefore be delayed, part
+Many countries are experiencing difficulties due to the coronavirus and are prioritising different functions within their organisations.
+Response times may therefore be delayed.

 If you have a specific enquiry about our services during the coronavirus pandemic, please contact us.

 Further information for law enforcement agencies is available on our Knowledge Hub community: ACRO International Conviction Check.

 ACRO is supporting the policing response to the Covid-19 pandemic and worked to provide a solution very quickly to administer fixed penalty notices (FPNs).